edpavanelli/commerce-purchase/purchase-management/README.md

 ```

-And the **Currency Exchange** Service is to convert the purchase amount between different currencies.
+And the **Currency Exchange** Service converts the purchase amount between different currencies.

 The complete logic are implemented in: